danjac/radiofeed-app/README.md

 make install
 ```

 This will build your local Docker images and Python and frontend dependencies.
-You should then run `docker-compose up -d` to start Docker services.
+You should then run `docker-compose up -d` to start Docker services if you are using them.

-Run database migrations and install fixtures:
+Next run database migrations and install fixtures:

 ```bash
 make db